 Today, the site has become one of the most popular in Cambridge with tourists from all over the world visiting the pretty little abbey.
 You can see a real life working mill, the opulent interiors of the mansion where the Lord entertained his guests, an interesting mini-museum based on the Second World War and, of course, the gardens.
 Perfect for picnicking and lounging about, there are over 50 species of plant life native to Cambridge, like the Bee Orchid and the Twayblade.

 During the winter, there’s a Silver Birch Grove that looks like it’s out of a fairy tale and blooming snowdrops that sprinkle the grassy ground.
 Hyacinths, dahlias and roses burst forth with vibrant colours during spring.
 Sweet scents mingle with soothing sights and you’ll sigh as you sink into the soft seat Mother Nature provides.
 After a long day of walking around Cambridge, this will be quite a treat!
 Also, visit the popular attractions in the city by following Cambridge itinerary 1 day.

-Anglesey Abbey Information
+Anglesey Abbey Travel Tips

 - A limited number of people are allowed in the house so you’ll have to plan out what time to go at.